someonesdad1/plib/README.md

 # /plib vision

 - Strategic
+    - Move to a clean "import math" and "math.pi" usage in my python files.
+Avoid "from x import y", which has higher risk of circular imports.
+Minimize my definitions of import symbols.
+    - /plib/tests will hold module tests
     - Makefile to help with testing/checking
         - 'make' prints key targets to use:
             - 'make check':  lints & type checks